Lloyd Geering: Heresy charges

 In 1967, Geering gained a high-profile when he was charged with "doctrinal error" and "disturbing the peace and unity of the (Presbyterian) church".
-The case was brought before the 1967 General Assembly of the PCANZ, and dismissed without being much discussed.
+The case was brought before the 1967 General Assembly of the Presbyterian Church of New Zealand, and dismissed without being much discussed.
 The charges were brought by a group of conservative laymen and a conservative minister.
 During his church trial, he claimed that the remains of Jesus lay somewhere in Palestine and that the resurrection had been wrongfully interpreted by churches as a resuscitation of the body of Jesus.
 He also rejects the belief held by all monotheistic faiths that God is a supernatural being who created and continues to look over the world.

 Later life

 Geering's second wife, Elaine, died in Cromwell on 19 August 2001.
 In 2004, Geering married Shirley Evelyn White (née Adams).

 On 26 February 2018, Geering celebrated his 100th birthday, emulating his father who also reached 100 years of age.

 Shirley, Lady Geering, died in Petone on 1 October 2021.

-In 2021, Geering joined the group Intergenerational Climate Ambassadors, established in 2020 by scientist Jim Salinger and Sophie Handford, a Kapiti Coast district councillor.
+In 2021, Geering joined the group Intergenerational Climate Ambassadors, established in 2020 by scientist Jim Salinger and Sophie Handford, a Kāpiti Coast district councillor.
 At the time, Geering said:

 "Fundamentalist Christianity would regard things to be in the hands of a God who controls.
 That idea of God has just vanished really.
 We now know that we are in the hands of natural forces in the world, and because of what humans have done to the earth, they have produced a situation where the temperature's going up all the time – and it will reach a limit which we can't survive."

+Following the death of Jim Easton on 17 September 2025, Geering became New Zealand's oldest living man.